 - type=<type> The type describing the slot.
 Currently supported <type> values are raw, nand, ubivol, ubifs, ext4, vfat.
 See table Slot Type for a more detailed list of these different types.
 Defaults to raw if none given. - bootname=<name> Registers the slot for being handled by the bootselection interface with the <name> specified.
 The actual meaning of the name provided depends on the bootloader implementation used. - parent=<slot> The parent entry is used to bind additional slots to a bootable root file system <slot>.
 This is used together with the bootname to identify the set of currently active slots, so that the inactive one can be selected as the update target.
 The parent slot is referenced using the form <slot-class>.<idx>. - readonly=<true/false> Marks the slot as existing but not updatable.
 May be used for sanity checking or informative purpose.
-A readonly slot cannot be a target slot.

-this slot will be skipped if new image's hash matches hash of installed one.
-This replaces the deprecated entry ignore-checksum.

-extra-mount-opts=<options> Allows to specify custom mount options that will be passed to the slots mount call as -o argument value.
+A readonly slot cannot be a target slot. - install-same=<true/false> If set to false, this will tell RAUC to skip writing slots that already have the same content as the one that should be installed.
+Having the 'same' content means that the hash value stored for the target slot and the hash value of the update image are equal.
+The default value is true here, meaning that no optimization will be done as this can be unexpected if RAUC is not the only one that potentially alters a slot's content. - This replaces the deprecated entries ignore-checksum and force-install-same. - resize=<true/false> If set to true this will tell RAUC to resize the filesystem after having written the image to this slot.
+This only has an effect when writing an ext4 file system to an ext4 slot, i.e. if the slot has "type=ext4" set. - extra-mount-opts=<options> Allows to specify custom mount options that will be passed to the slots mount call as -o argument value.

-11.2 Manifest
+10.2 Manifest